AhmedMohamedAbdelaty/Sanfoundry-To-PDF/README.md

 # Sanfoundry-To-PDF

-Sanfoundry-To-PDF is a Chrome extension **in development** that scrapes multiple-choice questions (MCQs) from sanfoundry.com and converts them into a PDF file.
+Sanfoundry-To-PDF is a Chrome extension that scrapes multiple-choice questions (MCQs) from sanfoundry.com and converts them into a PDF file.

 ## Features